Don L. Short: Politics

 Short began his career in politics as a County Supervisor for the Farm Security Administration from 1937 to 1938.
 In 1957 he became a member of the North Dakota House of Representatives.
 As a Republican candidate in 1958 he was elected as a member of the United States House of Representatives.
-He took office January 3, 1959 representing Dakota's 1st congressional district.
+He took office January 3, 1959, representing Dakota's 1st congressional district.
 He was a member of the Eighty-sixth, Eighty-seventh, and Eighty-eighth Congresses.
 He was an unsuccessful candidate for reelection in 1964 to the Eighty-ninth Congress.
-His defeat was attributed to the efforts of Senator Milton Young (a ND Republican Senator.
+His defeat was attributed to the efforts of Senator Milton Young (a North Dakota Republican Senator).
 Young actively and covertly worked to have Short defeated even refusing to endorse Short as he had eagerly had given his support in previous elections.
+During his time in the House, Short voted in favor of the Civil Rights Act of 1960, but voted against the Civil Rights Act of 1964.
 Two years later, Short was asked to run for Congress again, but declined as he had moved back to tend to the ranch.

 The nature of Don Short's and Milt Young's dispute was money versus stewardship.
 Milt Young and Don Short disagreed about the need for a highway through an unspoiled piece of America's scenic national treasure, The Badlands.
 Short voted against building a US highway through the National Grasslands.
 Young disagreed with him.
 Short's efforts won in the long run as no US highway was ever built and the land remains unspoiled and pristine.